libero/walking-skeleton/adr/0004-event-bus-ownership.md

 Create one `queue` as part of a service consuming events.

-Create more than one `queue` in a service if specialized behavior is required, in opposition to a generic type of consumer process.

 A service may have optional binds, which will only subscribe its `queue` to another service's `exchange` if enabled or dynamically configured as a plugin.

 ## Consequences